TurningOfTables/turningoftables.github.io/content/posts/so-many-projects.md

 #### Functionality

 Wires is a microblog built with [Fiber](https://gofiber.io/) and [Gorm ORM](https://gorm.io/).
-At this point I'm relatively used to Fiber and continue to find it a nice solution for apps which need a tiny bit more than fairly simple routing, which the [Go net/http package](https://pkg.go.dev/net/http) provides.
+At this point I'm relatively used to Fiber and continue to find it a nice solution for apps which need a bit more than fairly simple routing, which the [Go net/http package](https://pkg.go.dev/net/http) provides.

 You can register, log in, log out, post, view other people's lists of posts, change your password, delete your account and switch between profile pictures.